 Other high-ranking products include Maybelline New York SuperStay Matte Ink Liquid Eyeliner and Anastasia Beverly Hills Brow Freeze.
 The lesson here is clear: your products don’t need to be new to be buzz-worthy on TikTok; users are simply looking for beauty buys with demonstrable benefits that trustworthy influencers love.

 Top 10 beauty products on TikTok through August and September 2021

 Benchmarking on TikTok is not something that enough beauty brands are doing as yet, but it’s crucial to success – especially when crafting PR and influencer strategies.
 By seeing who your competitors are working with, what EMV they’re achieving, and how influencers talk about their products, you can better understand how to approach your own TikTok activity.

-To find out more about how mmi can help, book a demo above or reach out to our team email@example.com.
-We’ll also help you expand your influencer marketing and achieve better ROI with a free list of the top 10 influencers for your brand.
+To find out more about how mmi can help, book a demo above.
+We can also help you expand your influencer marketing and achieve better ROI with a free list of the top 10 influencers for your brand.